Sanford Health leadership drives us to improve, to heal, and to cure. Three main teams make up our leadership:

 Prior to joining Sanford Health, Bill worked in public accounting, specializing in health care and not-for-profits.
 He holds a bachelor’s degree from the University of South Dakota and is a certified public accountant.

 Marlette and his wife, Jan, have three children.

-As president of Sanford Fargo, Bryan Nermoe is responsible for the management and operations of the Fargo market for Sanford Health.
+As president and CEO of Sanford Fargo, Bryan Nermoe is responsible for the management and operations of the Fargo market for Sanford Health.

 Nermoe has more than 20 years of experience in the health care industry as a leader in multi-specialty group practice, integrated health systems strategy, planning, development and operations.
 He joined Sanford Health in 2008 and has held the roles of chief operating officer for Sanford Clinic’s Sioux Falls region, enterprise vice president of population health strategy and enterprise services and president of Sanford Bemidji.
 He became president of Sanford Fargo in 2019.